seanlanders92/Mastersite/README.md

 - The ability to push past your limits and overcome adversity.
 - "Be like water" - Bruce lee.

+## Don't Forget This

+- Trust your gut.
+- Have patience
+- Everything you do, do it well.

 [Visit My Github!](https://github.com/seanlanders92)